RetroPie/RetroPie-Docs/docs/Odroid-XU4.md

 Write the .img file to your SD card or EMMC module with something like [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/)

-Unlike the RetroPie SD Image, the Odroid image will autoexpand the filesystem so there is no need for that step here.

 ## Install RetroPie:

 ### Preliminary steps: